ColsonZhang/EE219-ICS/projects/lab3/README.md

 ## Bonus

-1. Finish the optional content of task2.
+Finish the optional content of task2.

+## Explore for yourself

-2. Try to optimize the single-cycle processor to five-stage flow processors.
+Try to optimize the single-cycle processor to five-stage flow processors.

 ## Submission